 What are the accommodations like?
 Where do you stay?

 The accommodations, like the experiences during the trip, vary widely.
 When we’re in the villages, we try to have the students really experience Thai culture, and also experience what international service is like.
-So in the first village, each pair of students are assigned to a family in the village.
-The homes vary, from relatively modern homes to very “traditional” Thai homes.
-Some may have showers and indoor plumbing, but others won’t.
-Some will have to take bucket showers, and squat to do their business.
+We may have the opportunity to stay in a few home stays or at the school, depending on how things work out.

 When we’re not in the villages, we stay in hotels.
 While not luxury hotels, they are very comfortable, with air conditioning, western-style bathrooms, restaurants, internet access, and security.
 And some of the hotels we stay at ARE luxury hotels.
-The resort we stay at in Ko Samet is right on the beach, and by any measure it is a four star resort.
 The hotel we stay at in Sukhotai is similar, with a wonderful pool and spa.
-And while one step down from the other hotels, the one we stay in while in Kampaeng Phet is also very nice.
+And while one step down from the other hotels, the one we stay in while in Kampaeng Phet is also very nice

 How do you get around Thailand?